dmuy/duDatepicker/README.md

 If you don't specify the theme to use or specify a theme which isn't there, the default theme will be used.

 ## Options
+Below is the default configuration of the date picker.
 ```javascript
 {
   format: 'mm/dd/yyyy', // Determines the date format